 3. Counting Down

-- Ok, you are getting ready for the interview itself.
-You have to do a few last things to make sure you are ready.
+- Ok, now that your interview hour is getting close, you have to do a few things to make sure you are ready.

 - Dress appropriately.
 It is an interview, and showing you care about your appearance is appreciated in nearly all cases.
-Light or bright colors are key.
+Light or bright colors are better.

 - Let others in your house or location know you need quiet time.
 Place a sign on your door, if needed.

-- Close browser windows in your computer.
+- Close browser windows on your computer.
 Silence bings and pings, bells and notifications.
 They distract, and you run the risk of looking at them instead of focusing on the interviewer.

 - Put your phone on silent, and move it away from you, face-down.
-If you really need it there, keep it out of the interviewer’s sight.
+If you really need it for the interview, keep it out of the interviewer’s sight.
 If you have a smartwatch, silence that, too.

 - The interview is an interview like others.
 Have your story ready, have questions prepared and listen well.
 Be concise and to-the-point.